 Reinertsen honored with Eisenberg award

-James L. Reinertsen, MD, received a 2010 John M. Eisenberg Patient Safety and Quality award for individual achievement from The Joint Commission and the National Quality Forum.
+Despite his modesty about his work and life, James L. Reinertsen, MD, received a 2010 John M. Eisenberg Patient Safety and Quality award for individual achievement from The Joint Commission and the National Quality Forum.

-a.senior fellow with the Institute for Healthcare Improvement, Reinertsen now heads a consulting group, the Reinertsen Group in Alta, WY.
+A senior fellow with the Institute for Healthcare Improvement, Reinertsen now heads a consulting group, the Reinertsen Group in Alta, WY.
 He practiced rheumatology for more than 20 years and served as CEO of CareGroup, Beth Israel Deaconess Medical Center, and Park Nicollet Health Services.

 "If there are 4.2% of your people getting some particular problem, how many actual people is that?
 Count them.
 That's what you report to the board.
 You don't report the rate; you report the number of people affected."
-He says, many quality professionals he works with now show their boards the first name and last initial of the patient, and the date and name of the event.
+Going further, he says, many quality professionals he works with now show their boards the first name and last initial of the patient, and the date and name of the event.
 "That's what they report to the board.
 Not technical data in complicated charts, but people.
 In essence, what I'm saying is that you make the board see the human side of this problem."